You are here

 - Barring trans youth from using the locker room that aligns with their gender identity puts them at risk.
 Transgender people (and specifically trans women) are at high risk of being victims of violence throughout their lives, even before adolescence.

 - Privacy is an important factor for all students in locker rooms.
 Facilities with privacy areas (such as restrooms with stalls or changing areas with curtains)—for all students, including transgender students—would meet student needs.
 Schools may also make other private changing rooms available to any student who requests additional privacy.

 Having the ability to work collaboratively with other young people in pursuit of athletic excellence has countless benefits for all young people.
-Transgender youth deserve access to the same opportunities.
+Transgender youth deserve access to the same opportunities as their peers.
 Allowing trans students to compete with teams that align with their gender identity is validating and shows that schools are invested in all their students.
 For more information about actions schools and teams can take to be inclusive of transgender students, check out the “All 50” model policy for trans athletic inclusion and GLSEN and NCTE’s model transgender student policy for school districts more broadly.
-If you have questions or need help implementing an affirmative policy in your state or district, contact us at email@example.com.
+If you have questions or need help implementing an affirmative policy in your state or district, contact us at firstname.lastname@example.org.